Huwara rampage

-On 26 February 2023, hundreds of Israeli settlers went on a violent late-night rampage in Huwara and other Palestinian villages in the Israeli occupied West Bank as a revenge attack for the deadly shooting of two Israeli settlers in the same town by an unidentified armed Palestinian.
-The events left one civilian dead and 100 others injured, four critically, and the town ablaze.
-It was the worst flare-up of Israeli settler violence in the northern West Bank in decades.
+On 26 February 2023, hundreds of Israeli settlers went on a violent late-night rampage in Huwara and other Palestinian villages in the Israeli-occupied West Bank, leaving one civilian dead and 100 other Palestinians injured, four critically, and the town ablaze.
+It was the worst attack stemming from Israeli settler violence in the northern West Bank in decades.
+The rampage followed the deadly attack in which two Israelis were murdered the same day by an unidentified attacker in the area.

-Israeli soldiers were in the area while the rampage by the settlers unfolded, and did not intervene.
+Israeli soldiers were in the area while the rampage by the settlers unfolded and did not intervene.
 The rampage was called a pogrom by an Israeli commander in charge of the area.
 The same day, Israeli and Palestinian officials issued a joint declaration in Aqaba, Jordan to counter the recent round of Israeli–Palestinian violence.

 In the rampage's aftermath, Israeli Finance Minister Bezalel Smotrich, a settler leader in charge of the administration of the West Bank, called for Huwara to be "wiped out" by the Israeli army.
-Condemnations from the United States, European Union and Arab countries led to Smotrich retracting his comments and claiming they were said in the heat of the moment.
+Condemnations from the United States, European Union, and Arab countries led to Smotrich retracting his comments and claiming they were said in the heat of the moment.

 Background

 The rampage in Huwara followed shortly after the deadly shooting by a Palestinian gunman of two Israeli settlers from Har Brakha, an Israeli settlement near Huwara, earlier the same day.
 The attack came juxtaposed against a joint declaration earlier that day in Aqaba, Jordan, by Israeli and Palestinian officials expressing a desire to work towards calming the latest round of violence.

 Some 700,000 Israeli settlers now live in the West Bank and East Jerusalem, in settlements viewed as illegal by the international community.
 Hardline settlers in the West Bank more generally frequently commit violence against Palestinians and vandalize Palestinian land and property, but rarely on the scale of the rampage in Huwara.

 Settler violence has generally been steadily on the rise in the West Bank in recent months, with Huwara previously having been subjected to an October blockade imposed by settlers and backed by Israeli soldiers.

 In the first two months of 2023, intercommunal violence led to the killings of 62 Palestinians and 14 Israelis.
 The year of 2022 was the deadliest for Palestinians living in the West Bank and East Jerusalem since 2004, according to B’Tselem, with nearly 150 Palestinians and 30 Israelis killed.